 Family Grants are given to one student when two students from the same household (sisters or mother and daughter) attend Wesleyan concurrently.
 The family grant is equal to 20 percent of tuition.
 A student may not receive the ministerial or alumnae award in addition to the family grant.
 Students receiving the family discount will have the value of merit awards for which they are eligible prorated to their discounted cost of tuition.

-Dependent daughters and spouses of United Methodist ministers are eligible to receive a grant of up to half the cost of tuition for each year of attendance at Wesleyan.
-Applications for this grant are available in the Wesleyan College Financial Planning Office.
+Dependent daughters and spouses of United Methodist ministers are eligible to receive a grant of up to 20 percent of tuition for each year of attendance at Wesleyan.
 A student may not receive the alumnae or family awards in addition to the ministerial scholarship.
 Dependents of diaconal ministers also receive a reduction in tuition.
 Students receiving the ministerial discount will have the value of merit awards for which they are eligible prorated to their discounted cost of tuition.
 More about special scholarship opportunities for Methodist students.

 The Wesleyan Methodist Youth Leadership Award